YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_Plus.md

 ## Quick start-up examples

-The below gives an example to use SPAGxE+ to analyze ordinal binary trait.
+The below gives an example to use SPAGxE+ to analyze binary trait.

 ```
 library(SPAGxECCT)